Rakesh9100/CalcDiverse/Calculators/Pace-Calculator/README.md

 ## Description :-

 Pace Calculator is designed to help athletes and fitness enthusiasts accurately calculate their pace and total time for swimming, cycling, and running activities.
-It can be used to plan training sessions, races, or track progress over time.
+It can be used to plan training sessions, and races, or track progress over time.

 ## Tech Stacks:-